How to Organize Medical Records for an Aging Parent

 Secure Cloud Storage: Store documents safely (Google Drive, Dropbox, Microsoft OneDrive)

 The challenge with individual tools: Each one requires separate logins, manual updates, and doesn't necessarily communicate with the others.
-This is why many families eventually migrate to comprehensive platforms like Kaizen Health that tie everything together seamlessly.
+This is why many families eventually move to platforms like Kaizen Health that keep the records and tools together.

-Understanding HIPAA and your rights as a caregiver is crucial for accessing your parent's medical information legally.
+Understanding HIPAA and your rights as a caregiver matters when accessing your parent's medical information legally.

 Getting Legal Access